Aspose/releases.aspose.com/content/en/ocr/python-cpp/release-notes/2024/aspose-ocr-python-cpp-24-7-0-release-notes.md

 ---

 {{% alert color="primary" %}}
-This article contains a summary of recent changes, enhancements and bug fixes in **Aspose.OCR for Python via C++ 24.5.0 (May 2024)** release.
+This article contains a summary of recent changes, enhancements and bug fixes in **Aspose.OCR for Python via C++ 24.7.0 (July 2024)** release.
 {{% /alert %}}

 ## What was changed